stephangriesel/telerik-blogs/state-of-javascript-2019-whitepaper_React.md

 ![](https://i.imgur.com/CXCC8XE.png)

-A great metric to follow is npm downloads for comparisons to other frameworksand I think is a good indication that React continues to be a force in the JavaScript developer community and continues to be a pick from a popularity standpoint.
+A great metric to follow is npm downloads for comparisons to other frameworks and I think is a good indication that React continues to be a force in the JavaScript developer community and continues to be a pick from a popularity standpoint.

 I think npm stats are the best thing we have to determine the popularity of the different JavaScript front-end frameworks, but there are other surveys and polls out there that can help us understand where React has come from 2018 and where it's going in 2019.
 Specifically, the [State Of JavaScript's 2018 survey](https://stateofjs.com).